telerik/platform-friends-ios/README.md

 1. Open the `EverliveSDKSample-Info.plist` file.
 2. Find the `LiveIDClientID` key and set its value to your Microsoft Account app ID.

-## HTTPS Connections

-By default the Friends Sample is configured to use HTTP.
-If you want to switch to HTTPS, update the `UseHTTPS` setting in `EverliveSDKSample-Info.plist` to `true`.

 # Running the Sample